-Mandelieu-la-Napoule Beach Walk is a pretty short trail only along the waterfront.
-The town of Mandelieu-la-Napoule is frequent by locals in the summertime due to its superior public beaches.
-During the second week of our southern Provence road trip, we stayed at a golf hotel in Mandelieu-la-Napoule.
-One day, we decided to walk along the rocky beaches with golden sand and get fresh before heading for daily excursion.
+The Mandelieu-la-Napoule Beach Walk is a pretty short trail along the waterfront.
+This town is a popular spot for locals during the summer, thanks to its excellent public beaches.
+On the second week of our road trip through southern Provence, we lodged at a golf hotel in the town.
+One day, we decided to stroll along the rocky beaches with golden sand, enjoying the refreshing breeze before heading on our daily excursions.

 Where is Mandelieu-la-Napoule

-The seaside resort Mandelieu-La-Napoule is a few kilometres south-west of Cannes, about 18 minutes of driving.
-It faces the bay of Cannes at the foot of the Estérel and the south-western end of the Alpes-Maritimes department.
+The seaside resort of Mandelieu-La-Napoule is situated a few kilometres southwest of Cannes, approximately an 18-minute drive away.
+It overlooks the bay of Cannes at the base of the Estérel and the southwestern end of the Alpes-Maritimes department.

 Where the walking trail starts and ends

-The sunshine in the summertime is hash and dazzling.
-It was only 9:00 in the morning, and the air temperature already reached above 30°C. We parked our car near the Riviera Beach Hotel and bathed in the sea for half an hour before setting off the trail.
+The summer sunshine is intense and dazzling in Mandelieu-La-Napoule.
+By 9:00 in the morning, the air temperature had already soared above 30°C. We parked our car near the Riviera Beach Hotel and took a refreshing dip in the sea for half an hour before setting off our trail.

 Our walking trail started at the Port of La Rague and ended at the Port Mandelieu-la-Napoule.
-So the kilometre-long coastal path drawn by the sea took us from one beach to another, including two ports, two castles, three beaches, and a rock tunnel.
+So the kilometre-long coastal path, etched by the sea, guided us from one beach to another, encompassing two ports, two castles, three beaches, and a rock tunnel.

 Sites along Mandelieu-la-Napoule Beach Walk